Schwinger boson theory of ordered magnets: Magnon poles

-The propagator $D_{A\lambda}$ includes a zero-energy mode for each $\omega$ and ${\bm q}$ value because of the redundant gauge degree of freedom (the zero mode corresponds to a gauge transformation).
-This unphysical mode does not contribute to any physical observable.
-The other eigenvalues of $D_{A\lambda}$ have only branch-cut singularities arising from the two-spinon continuum.
-On the other hand, the propagator of the $B$-fields, $D_{B}$, includes a pole singularity that becomes gapless at ${\bm q}={\bm 0}$ and ${\bm \pi}$.
+The propagator $D_{A\lambda}$ includes a zero-energy mode for each $\omega$ and ${\bm q}$ value because of the redundant gauge degree of freedom (the zero mode corresponds to a gauge transformation $b_{i\sigma}(\tau) \rightarrow b_{i\sigma}(\tau) e^{i \theta_{i}(\tau)}$).
+This unphysical mode does not contribute to any physical observable. $D_{A\lambda}$ does not have isolated poles.
+By contrast, the propagator of the $B$-fields, $D_{B}$, includes a pole singularity that becomes gapless at ${\bm q}={\bm 0}$ and ${\bm \pi}$.
 As we will see below, these poles represent the two Goldstone modes (transverse magnons) at ${\bm q}={\bm 0}$ and ${\bm \pi}$ expected for \emph{collinear} magnetic ordering (it breaks two continuous {spin rotation} symmetries).

 {

 }

 Let us consider now the dynamical magnetic susceptibility with the correction depicted in Fig.~\ref{fig:chi1overN}.
 As we explained in the previous section, we only include the diagrams shown in Fig.~\ref{fig:chi1overN} (a1-a6) because they are the counter diagram of the SP contribution shown in Fig.~\ref{fig:chisp}.
 Explicitly, the $1/N$ correction shown in Fig.~\ref{fig:chi1overN} is given by